ThumbWhere/ThumbWhere-PHP5-WebServiceLibrary/README.md

   third-party library.
 * `lib` -- Contains any third-party libraries that the SDK depends on.
 The licenses for these projects will always be Apache 2.0-compatible.
-* `services` -- Contains the service-specific classes that communicate with TW.
+* `services` -- Contains the service-specific classes that communicate with ThumbWhere.
 These classes are always prefixed with `ThumbWhere`.
 * `utilities` -- Contains any utility-type methods that the SDK uses.
 Includes extensions to built-in PHP classes, as well as new functionality that is entirely custom.
 These classes are always prefixed with `TW`.